 Before you assume you must pay taxes on that “income,” consider that it may not be taxable.
 Here are some situations where it generally wouldn’t be:

 Cancellation of the debt was through bankruptcy (Chapter 7, 11 or 13).
-Your canceled debt is not taxable.
+Your cancelled debt is not taxable.
 If you receive a 1099-C for that debt, you should attach form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment).

 Student loan debt was canceled due to death, eligible service or permanent, total disability.
 If you have been working off your student debt by working in public service for a period of time, you don’t owe taxes once the debt is forgiven.
 Similarly, if your loan is forgiven due to your death or a permanent, total disability, you probably won’t owe any taxes.